Helmuth Brückner

-Helmuth Brückner (7 May 1896 – 12 January 1951?) was Gauleiter of the National Socialist German Workers Party (NSDAP) in Silesia from 1925 until 1934, when he fell out of political favor.
+Helmuth Brückner (7 May 1896 – 12 January 1951?) was Gauleiter of the Nazi Party in Silesia from 1925 until 1934, when he fell out of political favor.

 Life

 Helmuth Brückner was born on 7 May 1896 in Peilau (Prussia).
 He attended Volkschule in Peilau, Höhere Knabenschule in Langenbielau, and Kgl.
 Realgymnasium in Reichenbach.
 He then studied at Schlesische Friedrich-Wilhelms-Universität zu Breslau (today, the University of Wrocław).

 In 1914, Brückner volunteered for the Army and was posted with the Feld-Artillerie-Regiment 88 where he won the Iron Cross 2nd and 1st Class as Leutnant der Reserve and Abteilung-Adjutant.
 On 25 March 1918 he was seriously wounded while in France.
 In 1921 he was Ib–Gruppe Nord with the Deutschen Selbstschutz (Freikorps) in Oberschlesien.

 He participated in the failed “Beer Hall Putsch” on 9 November 1923, was briefly detained, tried and released on probation.
 In 1924, Brückner joined the National Socialist Freedom Movement (the NSDAP had been banned after the failed putsch) and became editor of Schlesien Volksstimme.
 He also became Stadtverordneter (City Councilor) in Breslau, a position he held until 1926.